Public Engagement for the Greater Good

 - General Mills supports inclusive U.S. immigration policy.
 We are a member of the New American Economy, a coalition of diverse business leaders who support immigration reforms that will help create jobs for Americans today.
 And we stood up and called on Congress to immediately pass the bipartisan Dream Act or legislation that provides Dreamers raised in our country the permanent solution they deserve.

 - General Mills supports inclusive LGBT public policy.
 We are a long-standing leader in the HRC Corporate Equality Index, which includes public policy engagement as a key measure.
-We are strong supporters of the Equality Act, and have publicly testified before the U.S. Congress – twice (view here and here) – for predecessor measures to show our support.
+We are strong supporters of the Equality Act, and submitted our statement in support of the Act in 2019.
+General Mills executives publicly testified before the U.S. Congress – in 2007 and 2012 for predecessor measures to show our support.
 We joined the business brief to the U.S. Supreme Court supporting marriage equality, and we were the largest company opposing an amendment to the constitution in our home state that would have blocked marriage equality.

 - Strengthening our Communities